jekyll/jekyll/docs/_docs/deployment/third-party.md

 ## Kickster

-Use [Kickster](http://kickster.nielsenramon.com/) for automated deploys to GitHub Pages when using unsupported plugins on GitHub Pages.
+Use [Kickster](https://kickster.nielsenramon.com/) for automated deploys to GitHub Pages when using unsupported plugins on GitHub Pages.

-Kickster provides a basic Jekyll project setup packed with web best practises and useful optimization tools increasing your overall project quality.
+Kickster provides a basic Jekyll project setup packed with web best practices and useful optimization tools increasing your overall project quality.
 Kickster ships with automated and worry-free deployment scripts for GitHub Pages.

 Install the Kickster gem and you are good to go.
 More documentation can here found [here](https://github.com/nielsenramon/kickster#kickster).
 If you do not want to use the gem or start a new project you can just copy paste the deployment scripts for [Travis CI](https://github.com/nielsenramon/kickster/tree/master/snippets/travis) or [Circle CI](https://github.com/nielsenramon/kickster#automated-deployment-with-circle-ci).